ZoneMinder/zoneminder/README.txt

 ones) to be associated with the frame sequence number more easily.
 This means that old events will no longer be able to be viewed as the wrong image will be being searched for.
-To avoid this you can use the new 'zmupdate.pl' utility to rename all your old images by doing 'perl zmupdate.pl -r' as an appropriately privileged or root user. o    Version checking.
+To avoid this you can use the new `zmupdate.pl' utility to rename all your old images by doing `perl zmupdate.pl -r' as an appropriately privileged or root user. o    Version checking.
 ZoneMinder will now optionally check for new versions of itself at zoneminder.com.
 This is done